 Last of all, Xemnas’ battle is two-staged: you have to win both the fight at Memory’s Skyscraper and the final battle with Riku, one after another.
 Both fights are little changed, though Xemnas in the first battle seems a lot more aggressive with his Guard technique.
 I haven’t had much luck with this guy, either.

 Clearing a data battle gets you either a Lost Illusion (if you fought an Org Member that was originally an Absent Silhouette) or a stat-up item (for the rest).
+You can even repeat the fights to farm these rare items.
 Clearing the entire set earns you the Proof of Nonexistence (haha, harsh), and an upgraded Crown.
 Wow!
 After doing all that, the last challenge has got to be easier!
 Right?